pdjr-signalk-plugins/range-monitor/readme/usage.md

 case of the path value being between thresholds with the string "_n_ and _m_" where _n_ is the low threshold and _m_ is the high threshold.

-_${value}_ is the instantaneous value of the monitored path that caused the
+_${value}_ is the instantaneous value of the monitored path that triggered the rule.

 _${vessel}_ will be replaced with Signal K's idea of the vessel name.

 For examle `${vessel}: ${path} is ${test} ${threshold} (currently ${value})`

-__Thresholds__

-Is a list of one or more threshold specifications each of which defines one or two thresholds and the type of notification which will be issued if the monitored path value moves across a defined threshold.
-Typically, multiple threshold entries can be used to escalate the severity of a notification as the monitored path value makes increasingly significant excursions beyond a threshold.

-Each threshold specification has the following properties.

-__--> Low__
+__Low threshold__
+If supplied, a numerical value which sets a lower threshold.
-If supplied, specifies the lower threshold for raising a notification: if the monitored path value falls below this value then a notification will be issued.
+If the path value falls below this value then a notification of the type specified by the associated options will be issued.
-The default value is undefined which means that there is no lower thresold.

-__--> High__
-If supplied, specifies the upper threshold for raising a notification: if the monitored path value rises above this value then a notification will be issued.
-The default value is undefined which means that there is no upper thresold.
+Depending upon option settings, a notification may also be issued when the path value returns above the threshold.

-__--> Notification state__
+__Alarm state__
-The type of notification to be raised when either threshold is passed.
+When a notification is issued, the notification _state_ property will be set to the chosen level.
+Default is to set the notification state to "alert".

+__Suggested method__
+When a notification is issued, the notification _method_ property will be set to any selected value.
-Default is _Alert_.
+Default is to not suggest a notification method.

-__--> Options__
-The _audio_ and _visual_ checkboxes allow a suggestion to be made for the method of alert to be used when this notification is ultimately processed by some notification handler: making a selection here will not actually cause an announcement.
+__Options__

-The _normal_ option requests that a notification also be issued when the monitored path value re-enters the 'between-thresholds' region after transiting one or other threshold.
+The _two-way_ option causes a notification with state "normal" to be issued when the path value returns above the specified threshold.

-The defaults are to make no method suggestions and not to issue an in-range notification.
+A __High threshold__ can be defined in a similar way.